4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

     │   └── requirements.txt
     └── tests/

-Divide application into smaller sub-modules
+Divide Application into Smaller Sub-modules
 -------------------------------------------
 In larger applications, it may be useful to divide the application into several sub-modules.
 It is good practice to keep such sub-modules in an importable 'app'